+Applicant tracking systems are being used more often by employers.
+With hundreds of resumes being submitted per job opening, this system allows resumes to be kept organized and limited to the best possible matches.
 When you submit an online job application, a tool called a resume parser extracts information from your resume, transferring it to the correct section of your profile.
 When a recruiter is looking for candidates who match a job description, they may rely on searching and matching software.
 If your resume wasn’t parsed correctly, you may be overlooked even though you’re a match for the open position.

 1. Use Microsoft Word to create your resume – never use PDFs.

 We’ve explained why in our previous post, 4 Reasons Why Recruiters Want Your Resume in Word Format.

 2. Don’t combine two resume sections into one.

 Unlike humans, when two sections are combined into one, resume parsing software won’t understand which information belongs to which section.
 Rather than “Education and Training”, use “Education” and “Training”.

 3. Avoid “nesting” jobs if you’ve held several positions at the same company.